vtexdocs/help-center-content/docs/known-issues/en/the-save-new-card-option-does-not-work-when-using-3-d-secure-3ds.md

 9. Fill in all the fields and click on __Save new card__.
 10. This process will return an error.

-### Solution
+## Workaround

 You can solve this error by adding a payment condition for a credit card associated with an acquirer that does not use 3-D Secure (V1 or V2).

-## Simulation

-## Workaround